Summary

 - policy decisions

-X significantly predicted Y, b = __, p = __, explaining __% of the variance (R²).
+X significantly predicted Y, b = __, p = __, explaining __% of variance (R²).

 X did not significantly predict Y, b = __, p = __.